 Here’s another update from the field on how lives are being changed through Pure Game…

-Walter* is a 4th grader who was sent to my program from a teacher but she told me she wasn’t sure he would be okay to be in the program as he has a lot of behavioral issues during class.
+Walter* is a 4th grader who was sent to my program by a teacher but she told me she wasn’t sure he would be okay to be in the program as he has a lot of behavioral issues during class.

 I, of course, spoke to the teacher to let her know that he should be in the program and that I will work on various character traits with him throughout the program and teach him the star process which can help him make better choices.